longshotlabs/composable-forms/docs/spec/input.md

 ### resetValue()

-Forces a reset of the value state to match the value prop
+Update the value state to match the value prop, erasing any user changes

 ## Additional Specs